 He would also coach the club’s U21s and, under Gallen, QPR’s academy won five items of silverware, including the Professional Development League 2 title in 2013 and the FL Youth Alliance League in 2011 and 2012.

 A UEFA Pro Licensed Coach, Gallen was appointed as Rangers’ first-team coach in 2015.
 He departed them following 19 years of service a year later and went on to continue developing his experience in the scouting side of the game.

 Gallen is the middle-aged of three footballing brothers.
 Eldest sibling Joe worked as assistant manager to Kenny Jackett at both Millwall and Wolverhampton Wanderers, while younger brother Kevin is QPR’s sixth highest goalscorer, having hit 104 goals for the club between 1994 and 2007.

-Academy Manager: Steve Avory
+Academy Director: Steve Avory

-As of the beginning of the 2017/18 season, no fewer than 42 players had graduated from the club’s academy and gone on to represent the first team, since Avory joined the Addicks.
+As of the beginning of the 2017/18 season, no fewer than 42 players had graduated from the club’s academy and gone on to represent the first-team since Avory joined the Addicks.